Robin Lehner’s Most Important Save

 As Lehner’s story unfolded, he said he’s excited to “battle what’s in front of me” and is looking forward to playing a sober season of hockey for what he says will be the first time in his career.

 This summer, the Goteborg, Sweden native signed as an unrestricted free agent with the Islanders, his third NHL team.
 The 27-year-old goalie looks forward to a new season ahead.
 Statisticians will continue to record his wins and losses, the number of shots against him and saves made.
 But the reality is, now healing and on a healthier, cleaner path, Lehner is already a better person, father, husband, and athlete.
-And that makes him a winner before he takes the ice.
+And that makes him a winner even before he takes the ice.